Skip to content

 Heather places a strong emphasis on pairing with positive reinforcement and creating learning environments that are fun and client led.
 Heather’s interests are travelling with her children and granddaughter, watching her daughter play basketball, trying new foods and identifying the science of ABA in everyday life.

-About Jackie, M.S.
+Jackie Dowd, M.S.
 SLP

 Jackie is a Speech-Language Pathology Clinical Fellow licensed in New Jersey.
 Jackie earned her Bachelor of Science in Communication Sciences and Disorders from Penn State University in 2021 and her Master of Science in Speech-Language Pathology from Seton Hall University in 2023.
 She believes in conducting therapy that is both functional and evidence-based, and that is individualized to each patient.